Writer

 But as the Blue Drifters turn up the heat in front of a capacity crowd in heatwave-struck Manchester, such concerns are far from my mind.
 By the end of the night, listening to Charley Crockett will feel like hitching myself not to a lost cause but to a runaway train.
 Charley pulls another ace from his sleeve by launching into ‘Ten Dollar Cowboy’, a fine song that, in the best possible sense, sounds like a song you’ve heard before.
 But you haven’t – it’s just a song that settles like that – for despite his two-albums-a-year rate, Charley hasn’t yet released this one.
 Given his stamina, and the song’s quality, you know it won’t be long until he does.

 It’s followed by ‘Black Sedan’, a song that creeps up on you in how good it is, and ‘The Man from Waco’, two one-year-old songs that have already achieved the status of crowd favourites.
 The loudest roar yet accompanies Kullen Fox’s trumpet solo in the latter song, two blue spotlights fixing on him for this heart-lifting sequence of mariachi horn notes that seem to have come right out of the finest Western film you never saw.
-Each of the Blue Drifters will have their moments tonight – Alexis Sanchez behind his white electric guitar, Colin Colby on bass, Nathan Fleming on pedal steel, and Mayo Valdez with his propulsive drums – but it is the multi-instrumentalist Kullen Fox, seated behind his piano and organ, with both a trumpet and an accordion to hand, who is the driving force of Hurricane Charley.
+Each of the Blue Drifters will have their moments tonight – Alexis Sanchez behind his white electric guitar, Jacob Marchese on bass, Nathan Fleming on pedal steel, and Mayo Valdez with his propulsive drums – but it is the multi-instrumentalist Kullen Fox, seated behind his piano and organ, with both a trumpet and an accordion to hand, who is the driving force of Hurricane Charley.

 However, it’s the dancing, gyrating Crockett who plays rainmaker, keeping the storm whipped up.
 As he will sing later tonight in his self-penned ‘I’m Just a Clown’, if you purchase a ticket, expect to see a show – and that’s just what you get.
 The energy, quality and colour you get on stage during a Charley Crockett set can’t be beat.